-Discussion: Once a device has finished sending message and unformatted next pages, it is required to send null pages until its link partner is done as well.
-A null page is defined as a message page that contains the null message code $0\ 0\ 0\ 0\ 0\ 0\ 0\ 0\ 0\ 0\ 1$ (bits M[10:0]).
-This test is designed to verify that once the device under test completes its transmission of message and unformatted pages, it sends out valid null pages until its link partner is done as well.
+Discussion: Once a device has finished sending Message and Unformatted next pages, it is required to send Null Message pages until its link partner is done as well.
+A null page is defined as a Message Page that contains the null message code $0\ 0\ 0\ 0\ 0\ 0\ 0\ 0\ 0\ 1$ (bits M[10:0]).
+This test is designed to verify that once the device under test completes its transmission of Message and Unformatted Pages, it sends out valid Null Message pages until its link partner is done as well.
+Alternatively, a device may solely transmit next pages containing Null Message codes with the next page bit set.
+Once a Null Message page is received from the device's partner, a final Null Message page without the next page bit should be sent.
+This would allow a device with no next page data to transmit, to still receive next page information from it's link partner.